CONQUEST - 13: DUKE WILLIAM'S KINDRED - The Trouble-maker Odo, Bishop of Bayeux

 Initially Odo was one of William's staunchest supporters, rallying the Normans when they faltered at rumours of the duke's demise on Caldbec Hill

-Odo, brave yet foolhardy
+Odo, brave yet foolhardy - and greedy

 Duke Robert 'The Magnificent', (also known as 'The Devil') had his wicked way with Herleve, daughter of Fulbert the tanner.